[?] Subscribe To This Site

 Back to the litter.
 What about the days leading up to Halloween?

 Many of us buy boxes and boxes of things like chips and cheesies to hand out to trick-or-treaters.
-It's always been easy, convenient, and relatively cheap.
+It's always been easy and convenient, also relatively cheap.

 The boxes do come in handy and are recyclable, but not everyone takes this into consideration.
 It's just alot of packaging and garbage for most people to figure out what to do with the next day.